 New Students who are required to take the compass placement test submit scores as part of the admission process.
 The COMPASS placement test is available for first-time college students or transfer students who have not yet had college-level English or math.
 You can take the COMPASS test in any one of HGTC's Testing Centers.

 Learn more about the COMPASS Placement Test and the Testing Center.

 - Complete any Additional Admissions Requirements

 Some academic programs have additional requirements, such as background checks and physical-ability assessments

 II.
-Complete the Distance Learning Program (DLP) Questionnaire
+Complete the Distance Learning Institute Student Survey

-Upon acceptance into the College a Distance Learning Program Advisor will send you information and link to the DLP questionnaire.
-Complete and submit to College.
+Upon acceptance into a Distance Learning Program, you will receive information and link to the DLi survey.

 III.
 Complete the DLi Orientation

-Before being admitted into the program, you must complete an online orientation with important facts about distance learning at HGTC and more information about your program.
+A part of the DLi admission requirements, you must complete an online orientation with important facts about distance learning at HGTC and more information about your program.